 CIP included the following programs: (1) residential natural gas appliance rebates; (2) a small non-residential equipment replacement program; (3) a low income usage reduction program; and (4) an outreach and education component.
-Upon approval of CIP, Distribution partnered with NYSERDA for the administration of NRCIP and LIURP (through the existing EmPower New York program).
+Upon approval of CIP, Distribution partnered with NYSERDA for the administration of NRCIP (through the Existing Facilities program) and LIURP (through the existing EmPower New York program).